Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - fedora: old style hat with a big brim

-Workbook pp. 103-104: The Big Nothing characterization
+Text: The Big Nothing, pp. 26-30 Workbook pp. 101-102: Partner reading questions Homework Workbook pp. 103-104: The Big Nothing characterization

 - Time yourself reading for 1 minute.
 Put slashes / when the timer goes off.
 Record your words per minute (WPM).
 Then finish the passage.